Teaching Resources

-Most of the resources listed below have been created by Japan Foundation Japanese language advisors.
-For the resources where this is not the case the resource creator’s name is given.
+Wherever possible we have tried to credit the creators of all resources featured here.
 You can download them and use them instantly with your class, or adjust them to your needs.

 A growing number of young people are studying Japanese language because they are attracted to Japan’s “cool” culture.
 For these young people, the Japan Foundation has developed the series “Erin’s Challenge!
 I Can Speak Japanese.”
 The programme features mini-dramas by up-and-coming actors together with clear and fun explanation by animated characters.
 In addition to language study, the programme is designed to help learners develop an attitude conducive to cultural understanding.